Department of International Studies

 Marie Lowe, Associate Professor of Public Policy, email@example.com

 Rebeca Maseda, Associate Professor of Spanish, email@example.com

 Francisco Miranda, Associate Professor of Spanish, firstname.lastname@example.org

 James Muller, Professor of Political Science, email@example.com

-William Myers, Professor of History, firstname.lastname@example.org
+William Myers, Chair of INTL, Professor of History, firstname.lastname@example.org

 Sudarsan Rangarajan, Professor of French, email@example.com

 Landry Signé, Associate Professor of Political Science, firstname.lastname@example.org

 Audrey Taylor, Assistant Professor of Geography & Environmental Studies, email@example.com

 Dorn Van Dommelen, Professor of Geography & Environmental Studies, firstname.lastname@example.org